 Only agents in the top 1%, closing at least 50 transactions in 12 months in a small market or 100 in a large market, are invited to work with Ideal Agent.

-Agents also need at least 5 years of real estate experience, a minimum of 25 reviews, and a 4.9-star rating on Zillow or Realtor.com.
+Agents also need at least five years of real estate experience, at least 25 reviews, and a 4.9-star rating on Zillow or Realtor.com.